-outdraw.AI is a human vs AI party game where players take turns drawing prompts in ways only humans can decipher, but an AI can't.
-Play with 2 to 6 friends using your phone or tablet as your controller!
+outdraw.AI is a human vs AI party game where you draw things that humans will get, but an AI won't!
+2-6 players can join using the web browser on your mobile device as your controller!
 Will you be able to outdraw AI?
-This game requires a collaborative effort between the participants to push their creativity and deviate from what the AI has already learned, resulting in unique drawings that no one has ever seen before!
+By pushing your creativity and deviating from what the AI has already learned, you’ll create unique drawings that no one has ever seen before!

 The rapid advancement in the field of artificial intelligence (AI), has resulted in AI being able to imitate many of the intellectual tasks that were once exclusive to humans, such as generating images and writing.
 This development has sparked a great deal of excitement but also considerable concern among artists who fear that their jobs may become obsolete.
 However, just as the rise of the first photographic machine in the early 19th century freed painters from realism and paved the way for the Impressionist movement represented by Monet and Van Gogh, history has shown us that whenever a new technology emerges that can replace human acts of expression, people have found ways to deviate and create unique forms of expression that cannot be replicated by that technology.